jechiy/hitchhiker/source/_posts/2015-04-27-how-i-built-this-thing-part-2.md

 ### Create your first article

-Let's create our first article, create a new Markdown file within **source/_posts** folder and then add the following content:
+Let's create our first article, create a new Markdown file within the **source/_posts** folder and then add the following content:

 ``` .language-markdown
 ---